Graylog2/documentation/pages/secure/sec_graylog_beats.rst

 	# will only work if the default password & user is not changed.
 	keytool -importcert -alias shadowCA -keystore /etc/graylog/server/cacerts.jks -storepass changeit -file shadowCA.der

-custom JVM Keystore for Graylog
+Custom JVM Keystore for Graylog
 -------------------------------

 Modify the :ref:`JVM Setting <default_file_location>` to include ``-Djavax.net.ssl.trustStore=/etc/graylog/server/cacerts.jks`` in the ``GRAYLOG_JAVA_OPTS``.

-create certificates
+Create certificates
 ===================

 Create certificates for each server, all hostnames and IPs that might be used later to connect from and to this server should be included in the certificates.
 See `README of shadowCA <https://github.com/graylog-labs/shadowCA#create-certificates>`__ for the possible options.
 The most common error is that the certificate name does not match the hostname that is used for the connection.